 INTRODUCING OMAN'S FIRST VIRTUAL DATA CENTRE - NEBULA is published by Oman Data Park.
 Editorial content supplied by Oman Data Park is independent of Gartner analysis.
-All Gartner research is used with Gartner's permission, and was originally published as part of Gartner's syndicated research service available to all entitled Gartner clients. © 2020 Gartner, Inc. and/or its affiliates.
-All rights research.
-In this publication does not indicate Gartner's earch service available to all entitled Gartner clients. © 2020 Gartner, Inc. and/or its affiliates.
-All rights research.
+All Gartner research is used with Gartner's permission, and was originally published as part of Gartner's syndicated research service available to all entitled Gartner clearts. © 2020 Gartner, Inc. and/or its affiliates.
+All rights reserved.
 The use of Gartner research in this publication does not indicate Gartner's endorsement of Oman Data Park's products and/or strategies.
 Reproduction or distribution of this publication in any form without Gartner's prior written permission is forbidden.
 The information contained herein has been obtained from sources believed to be reliable.
-Gartner disclaims all waranties as to the accuracy, completeness or adequacy of such information.
+Gartner disclaims all warranties as to the accuracy, completeness or adequacy of such information.
 The opinions expressed herein are subject to change without notice.
-Although Gartner research may include a discussion of related legal issues, Gartner does not provide legal advice or services and its research should not be construed or used as such.
+Although Gartner research may include a discussion of related legal issues, Gartner does not provide legal advice or services and its research.
+Shuld not be construed or used as such.
 Gartner is a public company, and its shareholders may include firms and funds that have financial interests in entities covered in Gartner research.
 Gartner's Board of Directors may include senior managers of these firms or funds.
 Gartner research is produced independently by its research organization without input or influence from these firms, funds or their managers.
-For further information on the independence and integrity of Gartner research. se "Guiding Principles on Independence and Objectivity" on its website.
+For further information on the independence and objectivity" on its website.